Solving the Evaluation Dilemma

 - For example, a consultant recommends an approach that would reduce costs and increase results, but is told, “Please just deliver the presentation.”

-Using the expertise of all attendees, we’ll examine these issues, referencing three approaches to course/program evaluation:
+Using the expertise of all attendees, we’ll examine these issues, referencing four approaches to course/program evaluation:

 - Kirkpatrick/Phillips multi-level models